krahets/hello-algo/en/docs/chapter_heap/heap.md

 ## 8.1.1 &nbsp; Common Heap Operations

-It should be noted that many programming languages provide a <u>priority queue</u>, which is an abstract data structure defined as a queue with priority sorting.
+It should be noted that many programming languages provide a <u>priority queue</u>, an abstract data structure defined as a queue whose elements are ordered by priority.

 In fact, **heaps are typically used to implement priority queues, with max heaps corresponding to priority queues where elements are dequeued in descending order**.
 From a usage perspective, we can regard "priority queue" and "heap" as equivalent data structures.
 Therefore, this book does not make a special distinction between the two and uniformly refers to them as "heap."